Policy Gradient with Tree Expansion: Theoretical Analysis

 where

 \end{lemma}

-The matrix $\Csd \in \bR^{A \times S}$ represents the cumulative discounted reward in expectation along the trajectory of horizon $d.$ Starting from the state $s,$ the reward $R_s$ is collected and a transition occurs according to $P_s$.
-Then, the policy $\pib$ is applied to obtain the reward $R_{\pib}$ and transition, and the process repeats.
-When depth $d$ is reached, we apply the score function on the last state as depicted in \eqref{eq:SoftTreeMax_matrix}.
+The vector $\Csd \in \bR^{A}$ represents the cumulative discounted reward in expectation along the trajectory of horizon $d.$ This trajectory starts at state $s,$ involves an initial reward dictated by $R_s$ and an initial transition as per $P_s.$ Thereafter, it involves rewards and transitions specified by $R_{\pib}$ and $P^{\pib},$ respectively.
+Once the trajectory reaches depth $d,$ the score function $\theta(s_d)$ is applied,.